viewfactor/main/README.md

 # first implementation
-1.main cade with altered files together.
+1.main code with altered files together.
-It has only 2 rays,for calculation and visualization.
+It has only 2 type of rays,for calculation and visualization.